nicolito128/whom/COMMANDS.md

                 Start all pods in the repository.

     whom pod stop
-        Disable the pod systemd service.
+        Deactivate the pod systemd service.

         Options:
             --name,-n <pod name>